txemasv/ghibli-films/README.md

 # ghibli-films

 ## Description
+Studio Ghibli films collection App for Android.

-Android App that shows a list with all films of Studio Ghibli.
-Touching one item on the list, allows to see the film details.
+The App shows an interactive list with all films of Studio Ghibli.
+Touching one item on the list, you can see the film details.

+The objective of this project is to share a complete example on Android to create a Json Rest API Client using good design practices.

 ## Key Features
+ -Collapsing tool bar layout.
 - MaterialDesign List based on CardView and RecyclerView.
 - REST Client JSON using Retrofit and Gson.
 - Load images with Glide.